dotnet/docs-maui/docs/platform-integration/essentials/device-display.md

 }
 ```

-## Keep Screen On
+## Keep the screen on

-The `DeviceDisplay` class has a property named `KeepScreenOn` which when set to `true`, which prevents the device's display from turning off or locking.
+The `DeviceDisplay` class has a property named `KeepScreenOn` which when set to `true`, prevents the device's display from turning off or locking.

 ```csharp
 public void ToggleScreenLock() =>